Online Exams: Go to the “SCHEDULE” tab above. Then select a TIME SLOT for your exam.

 What payment methods do you accept?

-Online Exams: We only accept payment by credit or debit card using our processor.
+Online Exams: We accept payment by credit or debit card using our processor.
 The payment has to be made prior to registering for the exam or your session may be deleted without notice.
 It is a great help if you are able to request an invoice by email from the exam team in advance.
 Alternatively, consider using the friends and family payment method, if possible.

 In-Person Exams: All applicants must bring $15.00 cash (exact amount - no change available) .
 No checks or credit cards for in-person sessions.

 Can I find out which questions I missed?